jeyabalajis/deep_learning_fastai/chapter_3_nlp_basics.md

 ReLU just means “replace any negative numbers with zero”.
 It is a commonly used activation function.

 > The activation function is another function that is part of the neural network, which has the purpose of providing non-linearity to the model.
 The idea is that without an activation function, we just have multiple linear functions of the form y=mx+b.
 However, a series of linear layers is equivalent to a single linear layer, so our model can only fit a line to the data.
 By introducing a non-linearity in between the linear layers, this is no longer true.
 Each layer is somewhat decoupled from the rest of the layers, and the model can now fit much more complex functions.
-In fact, it can be mathematically proven that such a model can solve any computable problem to an arbitrarily high accuracy, if the model is large enough with the correct weights.
+In fact, it can be mathematically proven that such a model can solve any computable problem to an arbitrarily high accuracy if the model is large enough with the correct weights.
 This is known as the universal approximation theorem.

+### Tokenization

+The secret is that there's a list called vocab in the tokenizer which contains a unique integer for every possible token string.
+We can look them up like this, for instance, to find the token for the word "of".

+### Test Data Sets

+> Possibly the most important idea in machine learning is that of having separate training, validation, and test data sets.

+So, how do we recognize whether our models are under-fit, over-fit, or "just right"?
+We use a *validation set*.
+This is a set of data that we "hold out" from training -- we don't let our model see it at all.
+If you use the fastai library, it automatically creates a validation set for you if you don't have one, and will always report metrics (measurements of the accuracy of a model) using the validation set.

+The validation set is *only* ever used to see how we're doing.
+It's *never* used as input to train the model.

+r is very sensitive to outliers.
+If there's outliers in your data, then the relationship between them will dominate the metric.
+In this case, the houses with a very high number of rooms don't tend to be that valuable, so it's decreasing r from where it would otherwise be.